-Spread your wings into the wonderful world of birds.
-Stick your beak out, use your eagle-eyes and get spotting!
-What can you see near you?
+Spread your wings into the wonderful world of birds and get spotting!
+Which birds do you share your neighbourhood with?

 Our gardens, countryside and even towns and cities, are full of amazing birds.

 From acrobatic blue tits and charismatic robins to noisy magpies and cheeky gulls - birds are our most visible and vocal wild friends and no matter where you are, birds and their unique behaviours make for fascinating viewing!

 Find a comfy spot to perch at home looking out of your window over your garden, neighbouring park or even just the trees in your street and see what you can spot!
 Alternatively, you might be able spot birds when out and about on a walk.